Hiroreco/enreco-archive/recap-data/glossary/quests/main-quests/star-site-chronos-entry.md

 ## Details

+### Appearance

+Among all the dungeons in Chapter 2, Star Site: Chronos likely had the most elegant, formal, and grand design.
+The core structure was a towering clock tower, where all the challenges were held, painted in regal shades of deep blue and shimmering gold, perched atop a wide circular platform of matching colors.
+Each of the platform’s four corners was marked with ornate clock symbols, enhancing the time motif.

+Suspended within a serene void bathed in cool blue hues, the tower glowed softly from scattered points of light, echoing the enchanting twinkle of distant stars in the background.
+The atmosphere exuded a sense of command and reverence—as if those who entered were stepping into a domain governed by one of the universe’s most sacred forces: time itself.

 ### Puzzles

 The dungeon introduced its main mechanic immediately: each room presented a short **10-second timer** to complete an objective.
 A central device called the **timer block** allowed the players to manipulate this timer in various ways—**playing**, **pausing**, **rewinding**, or **resetting** time depending on the challenge.